1994 FIFA World Cup qualification: CONMEBOL

-Nine CONMEBOL teams entered the competition (Chile was banned by FIFA due to the 1989 Maracanazo incident).
+Nine CONMEBOL teams entered the competition (Chile was banned by FIFA due to the 1989 El Maracanazo).
 The nine teams were divided into two groups.
 The teams played against each other on a home-and-away basis.
 Group A had one guaranteed place and one play-off spot, while Group B had two spots for the finals.
 Colombia, Brazil and Bolivia qualified automatically and Argentina qualified for the play-off.